John Edward Brownlee: UGG President

 Brownlee remained intimately involved in the grain industry even outside the UGG, in part through his position on the Canadian Federation of Agriculture executive.
 In this capacity, he found himself in the middle of a controversy over the British Wheat Agreement (BWA).
 The BWA was an agreement to sell wheat to British clients at a fixed price over a four-year period.
 The price was to be adjusted during the following two years, "having regard to" world wheat prices.
 During the first four years, world wheat prices were continually above the price stipulated in the agreement, breeding resentment towards the British, especially since they sold much of this fixed price wheat for a large profit in European markets.
 This was exacerbated when the British refused to adjust the price upwards for the last two years, on the grounds that there was nothing in the agreement to compel them to do so.
 The result was considerable ill will and a loss by grain farmers of an estimated $350 million.
 The federal government, which had negotiated the agreement, offered to supplement the British payments by $65 million, a sum large enough to raise the ire of eastern Canadians but too small to placate western farmers.
 Brownlee, who had opposed the agreement, authorized a purchase of advertising across the country pointing out that the government fixed the domestic price of wheat at $0.77 per bushel while the world price reached as high as $2.18.
 In Brownlee's view, the $65 million payment by the government paled in comparison to the benefit to consumers of the federal policy.
 Subsequent international agreements, for which Brownlee acted as an advisor to the Canadian delegation, resulted in more favourable terms for farmers.
 Brownlee's continued status as one of the grain industry's leading figures was also exhibited by his involvement in government relations.
 He appeared before the Canadian House of Commons Standing Committee on Agriculture to oppose a system of allocating box cars to each grain elevator by formula, favouring instead a system whereby the Canadian Wheat Board retained the flexibility to assign them as it saw fit.
-In his September 1960 submission to the Royal Commission on Transportation, In Defense of the Crow's Nest Pass Rates, he rejected the railways' calls to deregulate the rates they charged for the shipment of grain.
+In his September 1960 submission to the Royal Commission on Transportation, In Defence of the Crow's Nest Pass Rates, he rejected the railways' calls to deregulate the rates they charged for the shipment of grain.